timofurrer/minion-ci/README.rst

 The following few sections explain how to setup a ``minion.yml`` file for different kind of environments and technologies, like python virtualenvs, docker containers, etc.

+**Why so complicated?** ...
+Well it's not really complicated, isn't it?
+There are just to many different styles of test environments and approaches ...
+I don't want to give full attention to all of them and support them.
+And anyway ...
+In the end your Use-Case wouldn't be supported.
+Thus, we provide each developer the full control over their own test setup and environment.
+Setup it up how you like and run your test how you like it.
+**But**: Here are some receipts which might help you to come up with a nice minion.yml configuration:

 Python virtualenv
 ~~~~~~~~~~~~~~~~~